 “Controller” means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

 “Customer” means any entity that purchases or otherwise obtains products or services from ISO.

 “Employee” means any current, former or prospective employee of ISO, or any of its European affiliates, who is located in the EU.

 “EU” means the European Union and Iceland, Liechtenstein and Norway.

-“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by ISO in the U.S. from the EU, and (iii) recorded in any form.
+“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by ISO in the U.S. from the or Switzerland, and (iii) recorded in any form.

 “Processor” means any natural or legal person, public authority, agency or other body that processes Personal Data on behalf of a Controller.

 “Sensitive Data” means Personal Data specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, sex life, the commission or alleged commission of any offense, any proceedings for any offense committed or alleged to have been committed by the individual or the disposal of such proceedings, or the sentence of any court in such proceedings.